CGPxy/Ultrasound-Dataset/README.md

 # Ultrasound-Dataset
-This is a public ultrasound dataset.
-This work has received support from the Fourth Medical Center of the PLA General Hospital and the Civil Aviation General Hospital.
+Here is a summary of some public ultrasound datasets as well as our publicly available private datasets.
+Our publicly available dataset has been supported by the Fourth Medical Center of the People's Liberation Army General Hospital, the Civil Aviation General Hospital, and Tianjin Cancer Hospital.

+The breast ultrasound dataset is already publicly available.
+Currently, we have released a kidney ultrasound dataset containing 200 images.

-This work is currently undergoing public review and we will publish our full ultrasound data once the review is approved.
+The remaining private ultrasound is undergoing public review, we will publish our full ultrasound data once the review is approved.

 Please continue to pay attention to our work.

-# Relates work：